awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

 For DB instances associated with a global database, the factors affecting performance might be different in each AWS Region\.
 For example, the DB instances in each AWS Region might have different capacity\.

-To learn more about using Performance Insights, see [Monitoring with Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.
+To learn more about using Performance Insights, see [Monitoring DB load with Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.

 ## Monitoring Aurora PostgreSQL\-based Aurora global databases<a name="aurora-global-database-monitoring.postgres"></a>